CoFH/cofh.github.io/docs/aqua-chow/index.md

 **Aqua-Chow** is a type of fish bait that can be used by [aquatic entanglers](/docs/aquatic-entangler/).
-It is the weakest version of Aqua-Chow, being surpassed by the [rich](/docs/rich-aqua-chow/) and [fluxed](/docs/fluxed-aqua-chow/) versions.
+It is the weakest of its kind, being surpassed by the [rich](/docs/rich-aqua-chow/) and [fluxed](/docs/fluxed-aqua-chow/) versions.